Gisleburt/open-metaverse-id/README.md

 1. A User logs into the Platform as usual
 2. The User uploads their Public Certificate
-3. The Platform/Service challenges the Certificate using a QR code
+3. The Service challenges the Certificate using a QR code
 4. The User scans the QR code with the Identity Manager which answers the challenge

 After this, the platform can safely use the Identity to authenticate the user in the future simply